Jeff Duncan (musician)

-Jeff Duncan (born 28 January 1966) is an American heavy metal guitarist, best known for being a member of Armored Saint and previously Odin.
+Jeff Duncan (born January 28, 1966) is an American heavy metal musician, best known for being the rhythm guitarist of Armored Saint and previously Odin.
 He currently also plays in DC4.

 Biography

 Duncan got his start in the Los Angeles-based band Odin alongside brother Shawn Duncan on drums.
 The band self-released the three-song EP Caution! in 1983, followed by the six-song mini-LP, Don't Take No for an Answer, on the local Half-Wet label in 1985.
 A promotional video was shot for the song "Shining Love."
 Odin would sign a deal with RCA/Victor for the Japan only release of their 1987 full-length debut, Fight For Your Life.
 The band infamously appeared in the 1988 documentary, The Decline of Western Civilization Part II: The Metal Years, and issued another six-song mini-LP, The Gods Must Be Crazy, that same year before breaking up.
 Duncan would contribute lead guitar on the 1990 Lost and Found album by Lostboys, a new band fronted by former Odin vocalist Randy O. He also appeared in the promotional video for the song "Cryin' Out."

 In 1989, Duncan joined Armored Saint and made his recording debut on 1991's Symbol of Salvation, co-writing several songs, including the MTV video/single, "Last Train Home."
 Duncan remains a member to this day and has been part of every subsequent Armored Saint release.